jamesmu03/zephyr-hrm/README.md

 ### Firmware Functional Specifications

-* Using the RMS value that you calculate from your differential ADC input in the previous lab, map this RMS value to scale the maximum brightness of `LED2` using a PWM output.
+* Using the AC RMS value that you calculate from your differential ADC input in the previous lab, map this RMS value to scale the maximum brightness of `LED2` using a PWM output.
   * For example:
     * If `Vpp` of the sinusoidal input is 0 V, then `LED2` should be off (0% duty cycle).
     * If `Vpp` of the sinusoidal input is 2 V, then `LED2` should be at maximum brightness (100% duty cycle).